lmc2179/lmc2179.github.io/drafts/description_stats_causal.md

 What does each step _require_?
 Can your knowledge of the data and the DGP really provide it?

+Going up a level means paying a higher cost, but sometimes description is all you need.
+Is the cost worth paying? do you really need tod? is it really worth doing something complicated here?

 https://www.public.asu.edu/~gasweete/crj604/readings/2010-Berk%20(what%20you%20can%20and%20can%27t%20do%20with%20regression).pdf

 > By default, the true enterprise is description.
 Most everything else is puffery.